 The developer preview just released and folks are only starting to play around with it and see what they can find.
 Google hasn’t let on too much: the official support materials mostly point to under-the-hood enhancements, although some of those are worth a shout.

 More of the Android operating system can be updated through Google Play, which means less reliance on phone manufacturers to push out their full OS upgrades.
 With Android 12, the Android Runtime (ART) module has been added to the list of OS components that can be easily upgraded via the Play Store, so you’ll get enhancements quicker no matter which phone you use.

 There’s also a lot of detail about improved media encoding support, making it easier for apps to support rich visual content, multi-channel spatial audio, speedier transitions from notifications to their respective apps, and optimizations for tablets, foldable phones, and TVs.
 Read more about some of those core technical enhancements here at the official Android Developers blog.

 Which devices will get Android 12?

-Right now, to run the first developers preview, you’ll need a Pixel 5 or any Pixel 4 or Pixel 3 model.
-That includes the Pixel 4a and Pixel 3a models, as well, so even those with mid-range Pixels can give it a shot.
-This is just an early revision, so Google is keeping it to in-house products for now.
+For the first developers preview, you needed a Pixel 5 (shown) or any Pixel 4 or Pixel 3 model.
+That included the Pixel 4a and Pixel 3a models, as well, so even those with mid-range Pixels could give it a shot.

 Upon the full launch, we would expect any Android flagship phone from at least the last year to get the update, and potentially older ones too.
 It really varies by manufacturer and what kinds of promises of support they’ve made.
 For example, Samsung has said that it will provide its Galaxy S, recent Galaxy A, and foldable phones with three years’ worth of Android updates, so you’re sure to get Android 12.
 It just might take a while for Sammy to put its skin on things.